helenmurugan/scrambled-tech/README.md

 ## Planning
 ### Wireframes
 Wireframes have been omitted in this README due to the CLI deployment method used for this application.
-All changes occur within the console itself, not in the browser window.
+All changes occur within the terminal itself, not in the browser window.

 ### Logic Flowchart
 The flowchart shows the main logic of the program and was created using [Lucid Chart](lucid.app/lucidchart/).
 * The navigation around the application has been designed and tested to allow intuitive flow around the game for the user, and will lead them in the direction they will most likely want to go.